Summer 2024 Application coming soon.

 Booth assignment All booths are assigned on a first come, first served basis, as determined by the paid application’s postmark date.
 Corner and half booths are limited in number.
 Please check your booth design requirements carefully to be sure you will be able to enter and exit your booth without disturbing your neighbor.
 NOTE: Half booths are very small and only work for certain displays.

 We cannot guarantee you a specific location except to accommodate a physical disability, although we will do our best to accommodate requests.
-Please consider using CFL or LED lights, and remember to bring chairs and heavyduty extension cords if you are using electricity.
+Please consider using LED lights, and remember to bring chairs and heavy duty extension cords.
 All items not on sale or display must be concealed from public view during the fair.
-Exhibitors may not dismantle their booths before 4 p.m.
+Exhibitors may not dismantle their booths before the end of the fair.

 Email us at firstname.lastname@example.org